frostsnap/frostsnap/README.md

 This software is under rapid development, and we have many many things planned which are not yet implemented.
 Too many things to list in fact.

-We would love your contributes in Frostsnap.
+We would love your contributions to Frostsnap.
 For significant changes we suggest discussing or posting issues beforehand.

-This software was initially built by @musdom, @LLFOURN, and @nickfarrow as a part of Frostsnap.
+This software was initially built by @musdom, @LLFOURN, and @nickfarrow as a part of the Frostsnap team.

 ---

-Check out the code!
+Stay Frosty.